bieganski/gitlab-runner/docs/enterprise_guide/index.md

 ### Basic configuration (one runner, one worker)

--For the most basic configuration lets say you install the GitLab Runner software on a supported host and operating system.
+- For the most basic configuration lets say you install the GitLab Runner software on a supported host and operating system.

 - After the install is complete, you execute the runner registration command just once and you select the `shell` executor.
 In the runner `config.toml` you set concurrency = 1.